powerapi-ng/powerapi-ng.github.io/docs/reference/formulas/smartwatts.md

 - The Running Average Power Limit (`RAPL`)
 - `msr` events (`TSC`, `APERF`, `MPERF`)
-- `core` events which depend on the Processor Architucture
+- `core` events which depend on the Processor Architecture

 These raw metrics are then used as inputs for a power model that estimates the power consumption of each process.
 These estimations are recorded in [Power Reports](../reports/reports.md#power-reports)